-Delicate yet rich dessert that goes perfectly for any celebration.
-This Chocolate Mousse is made from scratch and it’s worth every second you put into it.
+Chocolate Mousse is a delicate, light, and yet rich dessert that goes perfectly for any celebration.
+It is made from scratch and it’s worth every second you put into it.
 This smooth and silky homemade chocolate mousse is made by combining homemade whipped cream, melted chocolate, and sweetened egg yolks.

 It’s time that I share my favorite recipe for Chocolate Mousse with you.